-- The school's self evaluation processes and independent School Improvement Partner report evaluate the school as being 'outstanding' in all Ofsted inspected areas. - Both internal and external monitoring processes evidence that the quality of teaching is consistently good and much is outstanding throughout the school. - In addition to the above 2014 results data, 100% of Pupil Premium children achieved the expected two levels progress from Key Stage One to Key Stage Two in reading, writing and mathematics with more than expected progress being 57% in reading, 28% in writing and 71% in mathematics. - Attendance initiatives have led to an increase in attendance: spring term 97.44% (97.06% in 2013), summer term 96.82% (96.79% in 2013). - The school admitted 60 pupils to Reception in September 2013, which is its capacity; the Academy remains full in all other year groups.
+- The school's self evaluation processes and independent School Improvement Partner report evaluate the school as being 'outstanding' in all Ofsted inspected areas; this was further validated by an 'Ofsted' style review in June 2015 by external assessors that also judged the school to be 'outstanding' in all areas. - Both internal and external monitoring processes evidence that the quality of teaching is consistently good and much is outstanding throughout the school. - In addition to the above 2015 results data, 100% of Pupil Premium children achieved the expected two levels progress from Key Stage One to Key Stage Two in reading, writing and mathematics with more than expected progress being 73% in reading, 73% in writing and 55% in mathematics. - Continued attendance initiatives have maintained good levels of attendance for 2014-15 at 97.28% (97.45% in 2013-14). - The school admitted 60 pupils to Reception in September 2014, which is its capacity; the Academy was full in all other year groups.